velislav-p/weather-app/README.md

 > npm install
 ```
 #### To run the app in dev mode
-The app requires a secure connection.
+The app requires location services to be enabled and a secure connection.
 For testing purposes run

 **Linux, macOS (Bash)**
 ```